dOpensource/dsiprouter/docs/domains.rst

 .. image:: images/add_new_domain.PNG
         :align: center

 - For the List of backend PBX ID's you should use the ID assigned to each PBX that you want to be part of that domain.
-Such as naming the ID number thats assigned to media-02.voipmuch.com for example.
+Such as naming the ID number thats assigned to media-02.voipmuch.com for example in PBX(s) and Enpoints.

 .. image:: images/add_new_domain3.PNG
         :align: center